nico/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 extensions the loader knew nothing about, but an application did.
 Because the loader knew nothing about it, the loader would get to step 3 in the above process and would treat the function as an unknown logical device command.
-The problem is, this would create a generic `VkDevice` trampoline function which, on the first call, would attempt to dereference the `VkPhysicalDevice` as a `VkDevice`.
+The problem is, this would create a generic VkDevice trampoline function which, on the first call, would attempt to dereference the VkPhysicalDevice as a VkDevice.
 This would lead to a crash or corruption.

 In order to identify the extension entry-points specific to physical device